 Final Steps to Prepare for and Implement In-Person Event or Activity

-Complete and Submit Proposal for your Face-to-Face Event
+Complete and Submit Proposal for your Face-to-Face Activity or Event

+Develop and write your face-to-face proposal in collaboration with your 4-H program staff.
+Note: attention to detail and thoroughness is necessary for a plan to be considered for approval at the County Director and WSU Extension levels.

-Submit the completed form to the county 4-H office for review and approval by the County Director at least 20 days prior to your event
+Submit the completed form to the county 4-H staff, for review and approval by the County Director at least 20 days prior to your event

-Within 10 days the County Director will review the document and if approved that person will send it to the WSU Assistant to the Extension Director, M J. Gaffney, and cc the State 4-H Program Leader, N. Deringer, for final review within 10 days or less (a total approval cycle of 20 days)
+Within 10 days the County Director will review the document, and if approved, that person will send it to the WSU Assistant to the Extension Director, M J. Gaffney, and cc the State 4-H Program Leader, N. Deringer, for final review within 10 days or less (a total approval cycle of 20 days)

 Note: The number of participants is guided by the Washington Phase of the county in which the event or activity is to occur.
-That is,15 participants and 2 4-H volunteers or staff in Phase 3; and 5 participants and 2 4-H volunteers or staff in Phase 2.
-This means that if a plan was approved with Phase 3 group sizing (15 participants + 2 4-H adult leads) and that county is moved back to Phase 2 before the approved 4-H event or activity occurs, that the group size must be reduced to follow Phase 2 (5 participants + 2 4-H adult leads) WSU WA State 4-H guidelines.
+That is,15 participants and 2 4-H volunteers or staff in Phase 3 inside or outside; and 5 participants and 2 4-H volunteers or staff in Phase 2, outside only.
+This means that if a plan was approved with Phase 3 group sizing (15 participants + 2 4-H adult leads) and that county is moved back to Phase 2 before the approved 4-H event or activity occurs, that the group size and plan must follow Phase 2 (5 participants + 2 4-H adult leads) WSU WA State 4-H guidelines.
 In Phase 1, no face-to-face activities would be allowed.

 Review the “Resuming In-Person” Training Video (~15 minutes)